diegomarquez/game-builder/game-builder/README.md

 -----------------------------------

 ###### TODO List:

-- Rethink generator concerns
-    - grunt should handle generation of requirejs configuration
-    - generator should only be concerned with scaffolding
-    - keep requirejs configuration in external file
-    - Remove main.html partial
-    - Refactor generator templates

-- Anotate code to generate documentation
-    - README in examples folder.
-Explains the structure of a Game-Builde application
+- Make Seed project for a quick start (Make it with generator to see how it works)

 - New Website sections
+    - Overview of default files and folders (LINK TO SEED PROJECT)
+    - Overview of available grunt tasks
+    - howto.html should finish with the grunt overview
+    - additionalTools.html (Generator and Sublime Plugin)
+    - Main.
+Links to running examples
-    - Getting started.
-Instructions on what you need to download.
-And how to use the tools.
+        - Should have link to github, to view the code
-    - Links to running examples
+        - Should have link to corresponding doc

+- Update howto.html with any relevant changes introduced up until this point

+- Build and deploy documentation
+    - Get rid of "_" chars, because they mess with markdown
+    - Don't forget about fullstops at the end of comments.

 - Make Sublime plugin to generate files from templates
     - Make an empty menu structure.
-    - Hook yeoman generators into each option
+    - Hook yeoman generators into each option.
+    - Hook Grunt tasks.

 - Think about how to handle paths to images/sound
-    - Yeoman subgenerator to create a file with name/paths pairs.
+    - Grunt task to create a file with name/paths pairs.
     - Pick up urls from another file to create mappings for remote resources.
         - This could be loaded as a text file when needed, or maybe a module.
 In any case, should be lightweight.
         - The idea is to have something else other than raw strings in the code.
     - Refactor sound-player so it loads things and plays them as they become available.
-    - Add functionality to use a manipulate an individual sound channel to the sound-player
+    - Add functionality to manipulate an individual sound channel to the sound-player

+- Tag latest version of game-builder

 - Extensions 2
     - TimerFactory extension, pause and resume all timeout when pausing the game ( No Demo )